nasa/progpy/sphinx-config/prog_models_guide.rst

     >>> params_to_estimate = ['param1', 'param2']
     >>> m.estimate_params([run1_data, run2_data], params_to_estimate, dt=0.01)

-See the example below for more details
+See the example below for more details.

 .. admonition:: Note
     :class: tip

-    Parameters are changes in-place, so the model on which estimate_params is called, is now tuned to match the data
+    Parameters are changes in-place, so the model on which ``estimate_params`` is called, is now tuned to match the data.

 Visualizing Results
 ----------------------------